DinoHub-SubT/basestation_gui_python/README.md

 # Known issues / TODO

-* Merging in the darpa transform plugin

-* Incorporating the DARPA transform functionality

 * Resend all artifact info from robot

 * Showing the artifact refinement button upon press